websight-io/websight-bundle-resource-provider/README.md

 # WebSight Bundle Resource Provider

-#Introduction
+# Introduction
 The Bundle Resource Provider provides access to files/directories included in an OSGi bundle through the Sling ResourceResolver.

 It was originally a fork of  [Apache Sling Bundle Resource Provider](https://github.com/apache/sling-org-apache-sling-bundleresource-impl).

-#Configuration
+# Configuration

 Configuration is described in the original module documentation https://sling.apache.org/documentation/bundles/bundle-resources-extensions-bundleresource.html#configuration

-#Changes
+# Changes
-Changed done on the original implementation are:
+Changes done on the original implementation are:

-##Skipping sling:resourceType setting
+## Skipping sling:resourceType setting
 Originally the default resource types - nt:file and nt:folder were stored in the `ValueMap`, therefore it was not possible to declare resource without `sling:resourceType` property.
 In this implementation, the default resource types are returned only by "Resource.getResourceType", without affecting resources `ValueMap`.

 This change was required to be compatible with `JcrResources` and to provide the same contract (i.e. to be easily used by `Resource Merger`)

-##Support for in-place properties/resources definitions
+## Support for in-place properties/resources definitions
 Originally to create properties for 3 folders, the following structure was required:
 ```
 --|